-Observing system experiments (OSEs; e.g. Oke and Schiller, 2007) and OSSEs (e.g. Halliwell et al., 2017) are rigorous methods for demonstrating the impacts of observations (Schiller et al., 2015) on global (Oke et al., 2015a) and regional (Oke et al., 2015b) ocean forecasting systems, as underlined by the GODAE OceanView International Programme (Bell et al., 2015).
+Observing sytem experiments (OSEs; e.g. Oke and Schiller, 2007) and OSSEs (e.g. Halliwell et al., 2017) are rigorous methods to provide demonstrations of the impacts of observations (Schiller et al., 2015) on global (Oke et al., 2015a) and regional

+- 5 (Oke et al., 2015b) ocean forecasting systems, as underlined by the GODAE OceanView International Programme (Bell et al., 2015).
 OSEs analyse the impact of real observations through data denial experiments, where the impact is determined by the increase in analysis and forecast errors due to neglecting a given observing system (Atlas et al., 2015).
-OSSEs extend this procedure to the assessment of new deployment strategies and sampling characteristics for existing systems, and to the design of new observing systems.
-Observations are, in the case of OSSE, simulated to mimic the sample and error specification of the future network design and then assimilated.
+OSSEs extend this procedure to the evaluation of new deployment strategies and sampling characteristics for existing systems, and to the design of new observing systems.
+Observations are, in the case of OSSE, simulated to mimic the sample and error specification of the - 10 future network design and then assimilated.

 As described in the literature (e.g. Errico et al., 2013), OSSEs typically use two different OGCMs or two different OGCM configurations.
-Halliwell et al. (2014) proposed a "fraternal twin" approach, where the same OGCM was used for both the observation simulation and the assimilative model, to assess the impact of Earth observations (EO) in the ocean.
-This approach was also adopted in this study, using two different configurations of the Nucleus for European Modelling of the Ocean (NEMO; Madec, 2016).
-A first configuration is used to perform a "natural" run (hereafter NR) to represent the "true" ocean.
-Synthetic observations are obtained by sampling the NR in order to mimic either an existing or future observing system.
-Using data assimilation techniques, the synthetic observations are then fed into numerical simulations performed with a second OGCM configuration, to obtain a representation of the state of the ocean constrained by the observing system considered (assimilated run).
-The impact of the simulated observation system is quantified by comparing the assimilated run (AR) with the NR and the different performances among the OSSEs can be assessed by the reduction (increase) of ocean analysis and forecast errors due to considering (neglecting) the new observing system designs.
+Halliwell et al. (2014) proposed a "fraternal twin" approach, where the same OGCM was used for both the observation simulation and the assimilative model, to evaluate the impact of Earth observations (EO) in the ocean.
+This approach was adopted also in this study, using two different configurations of the Nucleus for European Modelling of the Ocean (NEMO

+- 15 ; Madec, 2016).
+A first configuration is used to perform a "nature" run (hereafter NR) to represent the "true" ocean.
+Synthetic observations are obtained sampling the NR in order to mimic either an existing or future observing system.
+The synthetic observations are then ingested, through data assimilation techniques, in numerical simulations performed with a second OGCM configuration, to obtain a representation of the state of the ocean constrained by the observing system considered (assimilated run).
+The impact of the simulated observation system is quantified comparing the assimilated run (AR) against the NR and the - 20 different performances among the OSSEs can be evaluated by the reduction (increase) of ocean analysis and forecast errors due to considering (neglecting) the new observing systems designed.

 OSSEs are complementary to OSEs and the results for existing observing systems must be consistent with those derived from OSSEs.
-In particular, the increase (reduction) of the error between the NR and the assimilated run in the OSSEs should have an order of magnitude comparable to that obtained in the OSEs comparing a realistic ocean analysis and forecasting system, which considers real observations, with the real ocean.
-The calibration of OSSEs with respect to OSEs is important for obtaining robust results from OSSEs (Halliwell et al., 2014, 2017; Kourafalou et al., 2016).
-In this sense, the choice of the NR, AR, data assimilation scheme (DAS) and the errors to be considered for the synthetic observations have to be carefully analysed to avoid unrealistic forecast and analysis errors in the OSSEs.
-In this study we investigated the potential impact of future constellations of satellite altimeters, based on nadir and wide-swath missions, using a regional ocean analysis and forecasting system implemented in the Iberian-Biscay-Ireland (IBI) region at a spatial resolution of 1/12°.
-The system was validated against in situ and satellite observations and continues to provide operational services and ocean re-analysis (Sotillo et al., 2015) within the framework of the Copernicus Marine Environment and Monitoring Service (CMEMS).
-The system used in this study differs from operational systems in the sense that the same atmospheric forcings are used both in the hindcast and forecast.
-First, the system is run freely as a 5-day forecast to compute innovations (observation minus model forecast equivalent).
-Then, data is assimilated in a 5-day analysis, with the end of the analysis used as initial conditions for the next forecast cycle.
-Both analyses and forecastings fields are stored to assess the impact of altimetry data in ocean analyses and forecasting skill in the 1st, 3rd and 5th day of the forecast period.

-The main objective of this study was to quantify the impact of assimilating wide-swath altimetry data on errors in ocean analyses and forecasts.
+In particular, the growth (reduction) of the error among the NR and the assimilated run in the OSSEs should have an order of magnitude comparable to the one obtained in the OSEs comparing a realistic ocean analysis and forecasting

+- 25 system, which consider real observations, with the real ocean.
+The calibration of OSSEs with respect to OSEs is an important element to obtain robust results from OSSEs (Halliwell et al., 2014, 2017; Kourafalou et al., 2016).
+In this sense, the choice of the NR, assimilated run (AR), data assimilation scheme (DAS) and the errors to be considered for the synthetic observations have to be carefully analysed to avoid inconsistent departures of forecast and analysis errors in the OSSEs.
+In this work we investigated the potential impact of future constellations of satellite altimeters, based on nadir and wide-swath missions, using a - 30 regional ocean analysis and forecasting system implemented in the Iberian-Biscay-Ireland (IBI) region at the spatial resolution of 1/12°.
+The system was validated against in situ and satellite observations and provide operational services and ocean reanalysis (Sotillo et al., 2015) within the framework of the Copernicus Marine Environment and Monitoring Service (CMEMS).
+The main objective of this study was to quantify the impact of assimilating wide-swath altimetry data on the errors in the ocean analyses and forecasts.